astrorigin/nanabozo/README.rst

 More options
 ============
-``nanabozo`` has four other options that can be useful for advanced applications.
+``nanabozo`` has options to accomodate for different workflows.

+**The option --main** can be used to include a basic, main function definition wrapping around your script.

+**The option --html** can be used to send a basic Content-Type HTTP header (text/html, charset UTF-8) before any other output.

 **The option -a** can be used to pass a string to *prepend* to the content of the CHTML script.